I know what you’re thinking – for some it’s “What’s Twitch?” and for the rest it’s “Isn’t that for gamers?”

 Most full- or part-time streamers are live 3-5 days per week, 2-4 hours per session, so about 6-20 hours a week.
 The longer you’re on, the more fans you’ll make and the more money you’ll earn.
 Because you are hanging out and having fun, the time flies by.
 It’s the easiest content you’ll create all week.

 5. Twitch is Now Supporting the Music Category

 Even a couple years ago, music was a low priority for Twitch.
 Not so now.
 They feature music creator streams on the home page now with some regularity.
 That alone will bump your stream to about 5,000 concurrent viewers (popular music streamers average 200-300 concurrent viewers).
 They launched their own karaoke game called Twitch Sings, which anyone can play and do American Idol-like singing competitions at their fan/creator conferences where the grand prize is $20,000 and a single release with Columbia Records.
 They’ve hired seasoned digital music executives to meaningfully grow the music category.
 It’s a priority for Twitch, so they are actively doing things to grow it on the platform.

 I’ve seen firsthand how effective livestreaming can be for artists in terms of getting actual fans (not passive followers) and making actual money, in a completely organic and natural way that feels good to the artist and to the viewer.
 I’ve seen it turn casual fans into superfans.
 Mostly, I’ve seen people have fun with it, and it’s nice to have a little fun since promoting yourself can so often feel like thankless work.
 So, go have fun and make some new friends.

 Want to learn more?
-Enroll in the online course.
+Use the code SYMPHONIC40 for 40% off and enroll in the online course.